 Depending on where you live in the world, weather conditions can change dramatically.
 Here in the North of England, depending on the time of year, you can blink and the weather can change from blue skies to overcast showers and back again.
 This type of changeability in the weather throws up some real surprises for lighting conditions.
 The only option here is to stick around.

 The other benefit of giving yourself more time, especially in one spot is that you start to pick out details and areas of interest the more you stare.
-It’s sometimes quite surprising how detailed orientated we can become when looking at a scene.
+It’s sometimes quite surprising how detail-orientated we can become when looking at a scene.
 Some of the smallest, most insignificant details can start to look the most interesting and these can become the focus of a shot.
 Coupled with the changing light throughout the day, there should be enough variations of images to chew through a few memory cards.

 It’s Not Just Sunrise and Sunset

 Some of the most dramatic and atmospheric light occurs at sunrise and sunset, but it’s nowhere set in stone that other parts of the day cannot be interesting.
-This will depend on your scenery, weather, time of the year and possibly a whole host of other factors.
+This will depend on your scenery, weather, time of year and possibly a whole host of other factors.
 Wide and close with a full blue sky can denote the height of summer, an overcast sky with rain falling infinitely into the distance can show the power of the weather.